-In view of the operating loss and operating cash outflow of the Group's business, the management of the Group concluded that there was indication for impairment and conducted impairment assessment on the Group's property, plant and equipment and rights-of-use assets with carrying amount of RMB85,565,000 and RMB29,480,000, respectively, to determine their recoverable amounts.
+In view of the operating loss and operating cash outflow of the Group's business, the management of the Group concluded that there was indication for impairment and conducted impairment assessment on the Group's property, plant and equipment and rights-of-use assets with carrying amount of approximately RMB81,721,000 and approximately RMB48,773,000, respectively, to determine their recoverable amounts.
 The Group estimates the recoverable amount of the cash-generating unit to which these property, plant and equipment and right-of-use assets belong.

 The recoverable amount of the aforesaid cash-generating unit has been determined based on a value in use calculation.
-That calculation uses cash flow projections based on financial budgets approved by the management of the Group covering the following 5 years with a pre-tax discount rate of 19.1%.
+That calculation uses cash flow projections based on financial budgets approved by the management of the Group covering the following 5 years with a pre-tax discount rate of 18.9%.
 The annual growth rate after the 5-year period used is 2.0%.
 Other key assumptions for the value in use calculation include estimated selling prices, sales volume and major material costs, which are forecasted based on the Group's past performance and management expectations for the market development plan.

-During the year 31 December 2021 and 2020, no impairment loss in respect of property, plant and equipment and rightsof-use assets was recognised as the recoverable amount of the cash-generating unit is higher than its carrying amount.
+During the years ended 31 December 2022 and 2021, no impairment loss in respect of property, plant and equipment and rights-of-use assets was recognised as the recoverable amount of the cash-generating unit is higher than its carrying amount.